katherinebui/Flock-JS/README.md

 To see the To Do List application:

-Assuming you are at root
+Assuming you are at the root of the directory:
 ```
 cd problem-1
 ```